 But Maryland does not use no-fault insurance.
 Accordingly, you must prove fault to get paid for your car accident injuries in Baltimore, MD.

 Below, we explain how to get compensation after a car accident without a lawyer.
-If you run into issues or have questions, don’t hesitate to contact William G. Kolodner Personal Injury Lawyers for a free initial consultation by calling (410) 837-2144.
+If you run into issues or have questions, don’t hesitate to contact WGK Personal Injury Lawyers for a free initial consultation by calling (410) 837-2144.

-How William G. Kolodner Personal Injury Lawyers Can Help After a Car Accident in Baltimore, Maryland
+How WGK Personal Injury Lawyers Can Help After a Car Accident in Baltimore, Maryland

 Our Baltimore car accident attorneys have over 80 years of combined experience.
 If you hire us for help handling your car accident claim, we’ll:

 - Investigate your collision and gather evidence proving causation, fault, and liability

 - Negotiate with the insurance company and other adversaries